giantswarm/releases/aws/v17.1.0/README.md

 # :zap: Giant Swarm Release v17.1.0 for AWS :zap:

-A release that is introducing a new alpha feature IAM Roles for Service Accounts (IRSA).
-Documentation - [IAM Roles for Service Accounts](https://docs.giantswarm.io/advanced/iam-roles-for-service-accounts/)
+ A release that is introducing a new alpha feature IAM roles for service accounts (IRSA).
+Documentation - [IAM roles for service accounts](https://docs.giantswarm.io/advanced/iam-roles-for-service-accounts/)

 ## Change details